#WeAreCurious

 Online curious communities allowed associates to connect with each other and share their learnings and experiences around a track.

 Facilitated through channels on MS Teams.
-Associates had access to extra learning resources, in channel text messaging with speakers and Curiosity Live sessions allowing smaller groups of track members to engage in Q&A’s with external thought leaders.
+Associates had access to extra learning resources, in channel text messaging with speakers and Curiosity Live sessions allowing smaller groups of track members to engage in Q&As with external thought leaders.

 Friends and Family